 All practitioners registered with the Bach Centre promise to work under this Code of Practice.

-Practitioners, clients and students of the remedies can make copies of the Code of Practice for any legitimate purpose as long as no wording is changed and all copyrights are acknowledged as belonging to the Bach Centre.
+Anybody can make copies of the Code of Practice for any legitimate purpose as long as no wording is changed and all copyrights are acknowledged as belonging to the Bach Centre.

 1 – General